· 8 min read

 Now that you’ve collected all that data, you need to convert it all into a standardized format.
 The idea here is to process the data so that you can add it to the warehouse.
 This stage is crucial if you want to bring together multiple data sets from different sources, otherwise, you won’t be able to search through the data properly or find links between those data sets.

 Depending on how you’ve set up your original databases and how many different sources you’re gathering from, this could be relatively simple or quite complex.
-Lots of sources with different rules and data sets are going to be difficult to standardize.
+Many sources with different rules and data sets will be difficult to standardize.

 Usually, you’ll be processing in batches, using AWS Glue or Spark on Hadoop (EMR).
 But in some cases, you might want real-time data.
 In those cases, you’ll want a streaming service like Kafka or Kinesis.